 And State <> Closed

 And Area Path = Pho Real

+And Iteration Path = @CurrentIteration

 Then hit the green run button.
 The ‘<>’ means ‘does not equal.
 This query is saying that I want all Pho Real items in the current sprint, of any work item type, that is NOT closed (hence is open).
 When you run the query you should see all your work items.
 To test out your query, open another tab, go to the board, move a work item to completed, run the query again, and make sure it doesn’t show up when you hit run.